-At Skin and Scar Clinic, we provide breast reduction surgery you can rely on to be safe and affordable.
+At the SKINSCAR clinic, we provide breast reduction surgery you can rely on to be safe and affordable.
 This procedure isn’t for everyone, however, which is why we recommend you read the following guidance thoroughly.

 What is breast reduction surgery?